Two slackers plan to use a boy with savant syndrome to help them steal an original copy of Amazing Fantasy #15

 Brett perched up in his seat now that there was a familiar topic.
 “That movie with Tom Cruise and Dustin Hoffman?”

 Brett was started to gain interest.
-He pulled his seat closer and asked, “What kind of part?…of the brain.”
+He scootched his seat closer and asked, “What kind of part?…of the brain.”

 “No shit, eh?”